Saadiq Elmi

-Saadiq Faisal Elmi (born 11 November 2000) is a Somali footballer who plays as a midfielder for Moss FK and the Somalia national team.
+Saadiq Faisal Elmi (born 11 November 2000) is a Somali footballer who plays as a midfielder for the Somalia national team.

 Club career

 Elmi began his career with Norwegian club Grorud, making his debut in the 2017 2. divisjon season.
 In 2020, Elmi was loaned to fellow 2. divisjon club Moss.
 In January 2024, Elmi signed a two-year contract with Moss FK.
 This is a club Elmi is familiar with since he spent the 2020 season on loan at Melløs.

 International career

 On 15 June 2021, Elmi made his debut for Somalia, in a 1–0 friendly loss against Djibouti.